D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 this cmdlet performs the upload of the zip with the binary files to an existing App Service Slot.

 `Start-AzWebAppSlot`:
-Thsi cmdlet can b used to control teh state of a web app lot to initiate teh start process.
+Thsi cmdlet can b used to control the state of a web app lot to initiate the start process.

 ---